Admissions

 • Information in all the required fields in Penn's application portal.

-• A writing sample (roughly 10–25 pages): Submit a previously completed research essay, preferably but not necessarily one based on primary sources.
+• A writing sample (approximately 10-20 double-spaced pages): Submit a previously completed research essay, preferably but not necessarily one based on primary sources.
 This could be a course paper, a chapter from a senior thesis, etc. It does not have to match your proposed area of study.
 We want to see your best academic work, regardless of topic.

-• Three letters of recommendation submitted online by your references.
+Three letters of recommendation submitted online by your referees.
+These letters should preferably be all from professors who have taught you in history or related subjects, who know you well, and who can attest to your intellectual abilities, qualities in the classroom, and writing skills.
+Recommendations from employers (unless they are in a field related to history) are generally not encouraged.
 Please note: Interfolio packets are not accepted.
 Your referees must upload their letters of recommendation to Penn's application portal.
 If a recommender cannot or will not use our online system, we suggest you ask someone else who will.
 Letters will be read in electronic format only.

 When you are ready to apply, use Penn's application portal.